Contents

 Personal data: lower number, higher scale

-Over time, the share of personal data in leaks began to decrease, but this is tempered by an increase in the number of leaks of other types of data, which we will discuss below.
+Over time, the share of personal data in leaks began to decrease, but this is tempered by an increase in the number of breaches of other types of data, which we will discuss below.
 The share of incidents resulting in a personal data leak decreased in Q1 2024 to the 2022 level and totalled 37%, then in Q2 2024 decreased to 25%.

 The first half of the year was marked by a number of major leaks of personal data on the scale of entire countries.
 In April, there were headlines about the personal data breach of over 5 million citizens of El Salvadore, or roughly 80% of the country's entire population.
 The attacker posted a 144 GB data dump containing 5.1 million photos of citizens along with their Salvadoran Domestic ID (DUI) numbers.
 The personal data published also included first names, last names, dates of birth, telephone numbers, email addresses, and residential addresses.
 This particular breach marks one of the first instances in history where almost an entire country's population suffered from a biometric data breach.
 The leak of El Salvador citizen personal data is believed to be related to the compromise of the Chivo crypto wallet, which is used by the government to make cryptocurrency payments.
 Note that El Salvador was the first country in the world to officially accept cryptocurrency as legal tender.
 Later, confidential data was published of the Chivo crypto wallet itself, including the source code and VPN credentials to access the ATM network.